arnab000007/Walmart-Sale-Forecasting/README.md

 ### Kaggle Problem Definition
 Walmart is a supermarket chain in the USA.
 Currently, they have opened their stores all over the world.
 Predicting future sales for a company like Walmart is one of the most important aspects of strategic planning.
-Based on the sales number they can take an informed decision for short term and long term.
+Based on the sales number they can take an informed decision for the short term and long term.
 The future sales number also help to recruit contract employee based on sales.
 It will also help a Walmart store to work more efficient way.

 ### The Big Question - Why we need a Machine Learning approach?
 They have multiple stores in various location across the world.
 There may have different sales pattern in different store placed in different locations.
 To identify this pattern and predict future sales, we should have a complete solution.
 Here, we can take a machine learning approach to create this complete solution.